Positives

 2014 to 2016 Lib Tech TRS XC2 BTX Snowboard Review

 The Lib Tech TRS is a great hard snowboard, and it’s often recommended for those who don’t see a lot of snow.
 It grips like a champ and is also a strong mountain freestyle ride.
-It’s often the board I pick when conditions firm up.
+I often pick it up when conditions firm up.

 Reviews of the Lib Tech TRS XC2-BTX, Lib Tech TRS C2 Power BTX, and the Lib Tech TRS BTX